emmawalshdev/living-landscapes/README.md

 4. Safari (3.7 %)

 [Cross Browser Testing](https://crossbrowsertesting.com/) was used to access the quality of the website on the above four browsers.
-During testing, a bug which affected all links was discovered and this is described in the [bugs section]().
+During testing, a bug which affected all links  was discovered and this has been documented in the [Bugs Section](#bugs "goto bugs").
+Other than this, no issues in compatibility were recorded.
+Internet explorer was also checked and it was discovered that several Bootstrap features did not work on this browser.
+Fixing these bugs in this release was not deemed as priority due to the fact that IE is no longer supported by Microsoft.

 ### Responsiveness
-The website's reponsiveness was continuously monitored, throughout the development of this project using Chromes Dev Tools.
+The website's reponsiveness was continuously monitored, throughout the development of this project using [Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools).

-[Lighthouse]() was used to generate a report on the qulity of the website.
+In addition to this, [Lighthouse](https://developers.google.com/web/tools/lighthouse) was run in Chrome Dev Tools, to generate reports on the qulity of the website.

-The below image shows a screenshot of the lighthouse report for mobile.
+The below image shows a screenshot of the lighthouse report for mobile devices.
 ![Lighthouse](assets/images/misc/lighthouse1.jpg)

 The following actions were taken to improve performance:

-* All images are converted to png format.
+* All images were converted to png format.
-* custom sized banner images are created for mobile devices.
+* Custom hero banner images were created for mobile devices.

 The following actions were taken to improve best practices:
-* 'rel="noopener"' was added to all external links to improve performance and prevent security vulnerabilities
+* 'rel="noopener"' was added to all external links to improve performance and prevent security vulnerabilities.
-* All un-used classes are removed.
+* All unused classes were removed.
-* increase color contrast of colours.
+* The color contrast of colours was increased.

 The following actions were taken to improve SEO:
-* Meta description was added to all html pages.
+* Meta descriptions were added to all html pages.

 The changes made can be seen to have made an improvement in the following Lighthouse screenshot:
 ![Lighthouse Image - After](assets/images/misc/lighthouse2.jpg)

-The changes also made a positive impact on the Desktop devices
+The changes also made a positive impact on Desktop devices
 ![Lighthouse Image - After Desktop](assets/images/misc/lighthouse-desktop.jpg)

-Further testing was done using Responsive Test Tool which allowed for testing on additional devices.
-Responsiveness was also tested using the Lambdatest App.

 ### W3C Validation
 The validity of each page's HTML code was checked using [The W3C Markup Validation Service](https://validator.w3.org/).
 The following code changes were made to satisy the validator:

 * In index.html
-    * Within the ul element, all h4 and a href elements were removed
+    * Within the ul element, all h4 and a href elements were removed.
     * within the navbar-toggler class button element, the aria-controls attribute was corrected.

 * contact.html
-    * Within the contact form, the legend was replaced with a div.
+    * Within the contact form, the legend element was replaced with a div.

 The validity of the CSS code was checked using [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).